szaimen/Nextcloud-NAS-Guide/docs/remotedesktop.md

 1. Choose to install the `Gnome Desktop`
 1. Wait until everything is installed
 1. Now, you should see a menu with available recommended programs.
 Just press `[ENTER]` to **install all** of them.
-1. Wait until everything is installed (you need to confirm that you want to install `MakeMKV` and `OnlyOffice` manually)
+1. Wait until everything is installed (you need to confirm that you want to install `MakeMKV` manually)
 1. At last, you should get asked if you want to **reboot** your server and press `[ENTER]` to do so.

 :::tip